Zhengyi railway station

 Zhengyi railway station (正義車站 (Zhèngyì Chēzhàn), "justice") is a railway station in Lingya District, Kaohsiung, Taiwan.
-It is on the Pingtung line and is operated by Taiwan Railways.
+It is on the Pingtung line and is operated by Taiwan Railway.
 It is served by all local trains.
 It will be a future transfer station with the Yellow line of the Kaohsiung Metro.

-Zhengyi station was opened as part of the Kaohsiung moving its at-grade railroad underground to improve traffic.
+Zhengyi station was opened along with Kaohsiung's moving its at-grade railroad underground to improve traffic.
 It was opened along with seven other new stations on the West Coast and Pingtung lines.